Last Updated on March 26, 2023 by Dave Farquhar

 Is period correctness good?

 When authenticity is paramount, period correctness is a good thing.
 It means that your example is similar to something that would have been used in the real world.
+And if you’re especially nostalgic for the era, you may associate period correctness with timeless aesthetics and better craftsmanship than you generally see today.
+It may make your hobby more enjoyable.

 Not only that, matching period correctness adds a challenge.
 You can put things together that work together, then replace them with something more historically appropriate as the opportunity presents itself.
 It can coexist with practicality.
 The ideal IBM 5170 debate is a good example.
+So is the idea of matching your date codes on the chips inside the machine.

 You can also take it beyond just the machine itself.
 What about tracking down a vintage computer desk that might have been sold with the machine?
 How about vintage disk files?
 There are any number of directions you can go with this.
 For some people, it’s taking things too far, being too picky.